 On April 23, 2004, an additional class complaint seeking unspecified monetary damages was filed in the same court on behalf of participants in our employee benefit plans, alleging breaches of the Employee Retirement Income Security Act of 1974 ("ERISA") by us, our then general counsel and the Administrative Committee regarding one of our 401(k) defined contribution benefit plans arising from the plan's holding of our stock.
 On June 10, 2005, a first amended complaint was filed in the ERISA suit, adding as defendants certain current and former directors and Administrative Committee members.
 The first amended complaint generally tracked the factual allegations in the Securities Class Action.
 On July 25, 2005, we filed a motion to dismiss the amended ERISA complaint in its entirety.
 On September 8, 2005, the plaintiffs moved the Court to certify the proposed class in the ERISA suit.
-We opposed that motion.
+We opposed that motion

 On October 9, 2006, we reached an agreement in principle to settle both the Securities Class Action and the tag-along ERISA action, subject to court approval.
 On December 22, 2006, the court granted preliminary approval of the settlement and scheduled a settlement hearing.
 On April 10, 2007, the court conducted the settlement hearing and, on April 13, 2007, the court entered an order and final judgment in each case approving the settlement and dismissing the settled claims with prejudice.
-Under the terms of the settlement, our aggregate net settlement payment, after reimbursement by our insurer, is \$5.1, which is recorded in our condensed consolidated balance sheets as of March 31, 2007 and December 31, 2006.
-The payment is expected to be made into the settlement fund by the end of the second quarter of 2007.
+Under the terms of the settlement, our aggregate net settlement payment, after reimbursement by our insurer, was \$5.1, which we paid into the settlement fund in May 2007.
+We recorded the liability associated with the settlement payment in the third quarter of 2006.

-Technologies Italia, S.p.A., a Notice of End of the Preliminary Investigations.
+In October of 2004, one of our Italian subsidiaries, SPX Cooling Technologies Italia, S.p.A., formerly Balcke Marley Italia, S.p.A., was notified that it was the subject of an investigation by the Milan Public Prosecutor's Office.
+The investigation related to the business practices of several individuals and different companies in securing contracts from an Italian power generation company.
+On August 24, 2006, the Public Prosecutor served on SPX Cooling Technologies Italia, S.p.A., a Notice of End of the Preliminary Investigations.
 This Notice, which also identified numerous other individual and corporate defendants, sets forth an allegation that SPX Cooling Technologies Italia, S.p.A. is responsible under Italian Legislative Decree No. 231 for failing to adopt and effectively implement a proper organization and management model suitable for the prevention of alleged acts of bribery by the former general manager of Hamon-Research Cottrell Italia, S.p.A. and the former director of Marley Cooling Tower Europe, S.p.A.
 Our subsidiary has previously taken actions to address Italian Legislative Decree No. 231, including the appointment of a compliance program supervisor at the cooling equipment business, and is evaluating these charges and potential defenses in advance of a preliminary hearing, which has not yet been scheduled.
 We do not believe that the outcome of these proceedings will have a material adverse effect on our financial condition, results of operations, or cash flows.